hnhdigital-os/laravel-console-self-update/README.md

 ### Download path to binary

-The download path for a specific binary version is sourced from a JSON encoded values sourced from `/versions`.
+The download path for a specific binary version is sourced from a JSON encoded values sourced from `/versions` (default).
+You can override that by using `setVersionsPath`.

 ```json
 {